NVIDIA/cccl/README.md

 #### API Versioning

 The entirety of CCCL's public API across all components shares a common semantic version of `MAJOR.MINOR.PATCH`.

+Only the most recently released version is supported.
+We do not backport features or bug fixes to previously released versions or branches.

-For historical reasons, these versions are encoded separately in each of Thrust/CUB/libcudacxx as follows:
+For historical reasons, the library versions are encoded separately in each of Thrust/CUB/libcudacxx as follows:

 |                  | libcudacxx                              | Thrust              | CUB                | Incremented when? |